nicoSWD/put.io-adder/README.md

 - Or right click the torrent and pick "Open with" > put.io adder

 **IMPORTANT:**
-I added [AFNetworking](https://github.com/AFNetworking/AFNetworking), [PutIO Kit](https://github.com/PutioKit/PutioKit), and [SSKeyChain](https://github.com/samsoffes/sskeychain) as submodules.
-So if you want to clone the repo, please use:
+I added [AFNetworking](https://github.com/AFNetworking/AFNetworking), [PutioKit](https://github.com/PutioKit/PutioKit), and [SSKeyChain](https://github.com/samsoffes/sskeychain) as submodules.
+So if you want to clone the entire repo, please use:

 `$ git clone --recursive git@github.com:nicoSWD/put.io-adder.git`